"All of Me": Mining Users' Attributes from their Public Spotify Playlists: Introduction

-\paragraph{Contributions.} In this work, we investigate the relationship between Spotify users’ attributes and their public playlists.
-While Spotify playlists are integral to our daily lives, serving as companions and connectors, no previous research has explored this aspect.
-Furthermore, unlike earlier studies, we adopt a comprehensive approach, scrutinizing a wide range of 16 attributes, including Demographic, Habits, and Personality traits.
-Our dataset encompasses more than 10,000 playlists shared by 739 users, spanning over 200,000 songs and 55,000 artists.
-Our rigorous statistical analyses reveal a discernible link between users' playlists and their personal attributes.
-In particular, we answer three research questions, focused on i) attributes and playlist relationships, ii) features separating attribute classes, and iii) playlists and users similarity.
-We proceed to develop multiple Machine Learning (ML) models for predicting user attributes, setting the groundwork for future investigations across numerous novel attributes (e.g., Relationship Status, Alcohol, and Smoking habits).
-In this direction, we propose to leverage a novel powerful approach able to use as input a set (of playlists) of the user: the DeepSet~\cite{Zaheer2017} that shows promising performance on the considered tasks.
+\paragraph{Contribution} We investigate the relationship between Spotify users’ attributes and their public playlists.
+Unlike earlier studies, we adopt a comprehensive approach, scrutinizing a wide range of 16 attributes spanning Demographic, Habits, and Personality related information.
+Our dataset encompasses over 10,000 playlists shared by 739 users, spanning over 200,000 songs and 55,000 artists.
+Our rigorous statistical analyses reveal the existence of a link between users' playlists and their personal attributes, while our Machine Learning (ML) models can predict them with appreciable accuracy (e.g., gender with more than 70\%).
+We summarize our contributions: \begin{itemize} \item We (ethically) collected a dataset of over 10,000 playlists shared by 739 Spotify users. \item We assess connections between users' public playlists and 16 private attributes, including unexplored ones. \item We showcase the feasibility of inferring users' attributes from their public playlists through a comprehensive ML testbed. \end{itemize}

-We summarize our contributions as follows: \begin{itemize} \item We assess relationships between Spotify users' public playlists and 16 private attributes, including novel traits (e.g., Alcohol, Economic status). \item We demonstrated with an extensive testbed consisting of 560 models across 7 types of architecture that it is possible to infer with appreciable precision users's attributes from their public playlist. \item We propose a novel adoption of DeepSet models on input subsets, outperforming or achieving comparable performance to the baseline classifiers in the majority of cases. \end{itemize}

-\paragraph{Transparency} The repository containing exhaustive details on our study, as well as the source code we developed for our analyses is available at: \url{https://github.com/pierz95/SpotifyAttributes}.